Medical Technology Group: Regional variation in NHS treatment rates

-In September 2021, the Medical Technology Group released analysis of NHS England data that revealed huge regional variation in the number of patients receiving NHS treatment in England.
+In September 2021, the Medical Technology Group released analysis of NHS England data, called Ration Watch UK, that revealed huge regional variation in the number of patients receiving NHS treatment in England.
 It found that Clinical Commissioning Groups (CCGs) in the North performed significantly better than those in the South.
 The number of patients receiving NHS treatment in June 2021 ranged from 2.52 per 1,000 population in Wirral CCG to 8.77 per 1,000 population in Wakefield CCG, over three times higher.
 The best performing region was the Northeast which treated 5.37 patients per 1,000 population, compared to 3.38 in London and 4.14 in the East.
 Of the 10 best performing CCGs, 7 were in the North, while 8 of the 10 worst performing CCGs were in the Midlands and South.